schwiftyg/quiz1/README.md

   #### Error signing out.
 Partial mark assigned.

-  I have error process include , it is ok lost mark.
+  I have error process included, it is ok to have lost this mark.

   ![Screenshot from 2021-10-16 08-03-41](https://user-images.githubusercontent.com/21187699/137592361-281cb469-0778-4d14-ad16-f0593df5aa28.png)